1995

 20th centuryAmericanCharcoal on cream laid paper

-20th centuryAmericanBlack ink and graphite on heavy off-white wove paper
+20th centuryAmericanBlack ink and wash on off-white wove paper